Cascading Failures in Interdependent Systems: Impact of Degree Variability and Dependence: Agent Types and Children Distributions

-Moreover, this conditional degree distribution could differ from the conditional degree distribution we would see provided that $a^i$ is infected by an agent in a different CS, which would also depend on the CS to which the parent belongs.
+Moreover, this conditional degree distribution could differ from the conditional degree distribution we would see provided that $a^i$ is infected by a parent in a different CS, which would also depend on the CS to which the parent belongs.
 Therefore, it is clear that the conditional degree distribution of an infected agent will likely differ from $p_i$ and depend on how it was infected.

 Unfortunately, computing and adopting accurate conditional degree distributions for the analysis is quite challenging for several reasons.
 For example, in order to compute the necessary conditional probabilities, for each failed agent $a^i$, we need to know exactly how it was infected.
-To be more precise, we need to take into account the {\em history} or the sequence of agents that collapsed and led to the infection of $a^i$, together with the joint degree distributions and the internal infection probabilities $\phi_i$, $i \in \cS$.
+More precisely, we must take into account the {\em history} or the sequence of agents that collapsed and led to the infection of $a^i$, as well as the joint distributions of agents' incoming and outgoing degrees.
 The reason for this is that the conditional degree distribution of the {\em parent} of $a^i$ in turn depends on its parent and so on.

 Iteratively computing the conditional degree distributions of {\em all} infected agents while accounting for the history and relevant joint degree distributions quickly becomes intractable.
-For this reason, in order to maintain mathematical tractability of the model, we make a simplifying assumption that the degree distribution of {\em infected} CS $i$ agents can be approximated by $p_i$ for all $i \in \cS$.
-However, we believe that this is a reasonable assumption, especially when we compare two systems with similar degree distributions for local comparison (as this assumption would affect both of them alike) or when $d \cdot \phi_i(d)$ does not vary significantly with $d$ for all $i \in \cS$.
+For this reason, in order to maintain mathematical tractability of the model, we make a simplifying assumption that the (conditional) degree distribution of {\em infected} CS $i$ agents can be approximated by $p_i$ for all $i \in \cS$.
+However, we believe that this is a reasonable assumption, especially when we compare two systems with similar degree distributions for {\em local comparison} (as the assumption or its failure would affect both of them alike).